apache/apisix/docs/en/latest/plugins/openfunction.md

 ## Enabling the Plugin

-Before configuring the Plugin, you need to have OpenFunction running.
+Before configuring the plugin, you need to have OpenFunction running.
 For details, please refer to [Installation](https://openfunction.dev/docs/getting-started/installation/).
 The example below shows OpenFunction installed in Helm:

 ```shell